 The parties shall continue the dialogue on the future of work in the financial sector.
-The working group works in cooperation with Finance Finland.
-The themes and the appropriate form of dialogue are decided in the working group.
+The themes to be examined during the agreement period will be agreed in the working group on the future.
+The working group works in cooperation with the Finance Finland.

-2. Statistics working group
+4 Statistics working group